DataDog/hiring-engineers/answers.md

 Bonus Question Can you change the collection interval without modifying the Python check file you created?

-It is possible to change the interval without modifyinh the .py file.

-Yes, you can change it in the YAML
+It is possible to change the interval without modifying the .py file, you can change it in the YAML

  <<Insert Image 008>>>